ricardobreis/Classification-Algorithms-Comparison-Framingham-Heart-Study/README.md

 - TenYearCHD: Coronary heart disease in 10 years

 ## Checking Missing Values
-As you can see we have several missing values, so I've chosen to take these features off the dataset mostly because of the logistic regression algorithm, unlike tree based algorithms, this technique doesn't accept missing values.
+As you can see we have several missing values, so I've chosen to take these rows off the dataset mostly because of the logistic regression algorithm, unlike tree based algorithms, this technique doesn't accept missing values.

 ![Missing Values](https://github.com/ricardobreis/Classification-Algorithms-Comparison-Framingham-Heart-Study/blob/master/missing-values.png)